Ontario Photo Card

 You will need to bring the following to a ServiceOntario centre:

-- original identity documents (for example, birth certificate) to prove your legal name, date of birth and signature
+- original identity documents (for example, birth certificate) to prove your legal name and date of birth

 - your marriage certificate, if you are applying under your married name